 M116 Slightly less vigorous than MM106, disease resistant

 For any given rootstock there will be some variation in growth between different varieties.
 As a general rule, cider varieties are slightly less vigorous than cooking or eating varieties.
 Trees on the less vigorous rootstocks need warm sites and fertile soil to perform well.
 Outside of the traditional apple-growing belt (roughly speaking, Louth to West Waterford), such combinations of soil and site are not that common.
 But this problem can be overcome by choosing rootstocks with greater vigour.

-For the grower seeking the smaller tree, M116 is a particularly good rootstock, but not widely available.
-In its absense, M26 (less vigorous) or MM106 (more vigorous) can be chosen.
+For the grower seeking the smaller tree, M116 may be a good choice, but is not widely available and also isabit vulnerable to mildew.
+MM106 (more vigorous) may be a better choice.
 On sites where the ground is heavy, the vigorous M111 rootstock might be the best choice.
-M25 rootstocks are very vigorous and are good for cold sites or those with dry soil (for example gravely soils), or situations where large trees are preferred.
+M25 rootstocks are very vigorous and are good for cold sites or situations where large trees are preferred.